4 MIN. READ

 Now that Walmart is measuring both aspects of its suppliers’ performance more easily, tracking supplier statistics will become simpler.
 It will also be easier to identify issues in the delivery process.
 As Walmart expands the number of stores that offer pickup of online grocery orders and, in some cases, home delivery of groceries, improving the precision of the flow of products through its warehouses has become a pressing concern.

 As Walmart is seeking to expand online grocery orders, which draw on inventory, the retailer has been lowering the overall amount of inventory housed in its warehouses to cut costs.
-Walmart’s OTIF policies are a direct reflection of the need to reduce out-of-stock readings in stores and online while increasing the cost-effectiveness of deliveries from suppliers.
+The new Walmart OTIF policy is a direct reflection of the need to reduce out-of-stock readings in stores and online while increasing the cost-effectiveness of deliveries from suppliers.

 OTIF policies are bound to benefit both Walmart, which will be able to improve the efficiency of its warehouses and make more sales, and the consumer, who won’t have to deal with shortages in the products they use.
 But there is another winner in this scenario.
 With the increased focus on making sure that suppliers deliver the right products at the right time, providers of real-time freight visibility solutions are seeing an increase in demand for their services.